 When it comes to furnishing a home, the Internet tells us the same old stuff: don’t spend too much, look at used furniture, and patience.
 Always be patient.
 Okay, all of that is great advice, but what are some actionable steps we can take when we want to start making our new house feel like a home?
 Here is the checklist we all wish we had when we first furnished our homes:

 When you move in or when you visit the house before closing, take some time to visualize how you want the home to look once you're ready to live in it.
-Visit every room of your house or condo for about 10 minutes and start listing out everything you think the room needs including large items (beds, chairs, couches) and smaller items (garbage cans, picture frames, lamps, etc.) Even sit in the foyers and hallways to determine what you need to fill the empty space.
+Visit every room of your house or condo for about 10 minutes and start listing out everything you think the room needs including large items (beds, chairs, couches) and smaller items (garbage cans, picture frames, lamps, etc.) Even sitting in the foyers and hallways to determine what you need to fill the empty space.